jundalisay/ppblist/content/en/docs/services/training/competency.md

 Your trainees should learn one competency after another, until they attain all competencies of the qualification.

-3. Training delivery is individualized and self-paced.
+3. Training delivery is **individualized and self-paced**.

 Provide activities to let each trainee advance on his own.

  <!-- without waiting for the other trainees in his class to finish.
 Facilities, resources and materials should also be structured so that trainees could learn competencies at their own pace. -->

-4. Training is based on work that must be performed.
+4. Training is **based on work** that must be performed.

-5. Training materials are directly related to the competency standards and the curriculum.
+5. **Training materials** are directly related to the competency standards and the curriculum.

 Competency Standards are updated specifications of the qualification.